contagon/handbook/handbook/38-church-policies-and-guidelines.md

 Faithful members whose circumstances do not allow them to receive the blessings of eternal marriage and parenthood in this life will receive all promised blessings in the eternities, provided they keep the covenants they have made with God (see [Mosiah 2:41)](https://www.churchofjesuschrist.org/study/scriptures/bofm/mosiah/2.41?lang=eng#p41).

+### 38.1.5 Unwed Parents under Age 18

+An unwed young man under age 18 who is going to become a father may participate in his Aaronic Priesthood quorum or in the elders quorum.
+This decision is left to the prayerful discretion of the young man, his parents, and the bishop.

+An unwed young woman under age 18 who is going to become a mother may participate in Young Women or in Relief Society.
+This decision is left to the prayerful discretion of the young woman, her parents, and the bishop.

+In making this decision, youth, parents, and leaders consider the following:

+* If the youth participates in youth classes and activities, the child should not accompany him or her.
+* Older youth who choose to raise the child may benefit from being welcomed into the elders quorum as prospective elders or into Relief Society.
 ## 38.2 Ordinances and Blessings Policies

 Instructions for performing ordinances and blessings are outlined in the following publications: